Is there a cult wine in Croatia?

-Venje 2007 can still be bought today in wine shops in Croatia so it definitely deserves to be on this list.
-It may not be in its prime at the moment but think of it as a walk/sip down the Croatian wine memory lane.
+Venje 2007 can still be bought today in wine shops in Croatia, so it definitely deserves to be on this list.
+It may not be at its prime at the moment, but think of it as a walk/sip down the Croatian wine memory lane.
 Venje also comes in its red version.

 Krajančić Pošip Sur lie 2008

 Krajančić and Pošip, both originating from the island of Korčula, are tied with an inseparable bond.
-By ageing his Pošip on lees, Krajačić managed to encapsulate specific Mediterranean aromatics so no wonder some argue this is truly a cult wine.
+By ageing his Pošip on lees, Krajačić managed to encapsulate specific Mediterranean aromatics, so it’s no wonder some argue that this is truly a cult wine.